AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-promo-codes-for-offer-fulfillment.md

 >[!NOTE]
 >
->Only Marketo users with&nbsp;*Access Awards*&nbsp;permission have access to this information.
-See&nbsp; [Managing User Roles and Permissions](../../../../product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).
+>Only Marketo users with *Access Awards* permission have access to this information.
+See  [Managing User Roles and Permissions](../../../../product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).

 1. Go to **Marketing Activities**.